SNSMLN/namada-SE---class-S---Build-a-open-source-tool/README.md

 Create a bot in Telegram, as written here https://core.telegram.org/bots#6-botfather Add our bot to the channel and get the channel ID, as written here https://gist.github.com/dideler/85de4d64f66c1966788c1b2304b9caf1

-Download the check.sh script from this repository.
+Download the check.sh script from this repository https://github.com/SNSMLN/namada-SE---class-S---Build-a-open-source-tool/blob/main/check.sh.
 Place it in any convenient place on the server.
-My folder is /root/auto/ Inside the check.sh script, change the BOT_TOKEN and CHANNEL_ID variables.
+My folder is /root/auto/
+Inside the check.sh script, change the BOT_TOKEN and CHANNEL_ID variables.
 After that, add the check.sh script to crontab.
 I call every 2 minutes.
 To avoid accidentally running two copies of the script.
 Since the script runs for almost 1 minute.